 Arrivals at the Slovenian land border

-Following the Court of Rome decision of 18 January 2021, from February 2021, readmission procedures were suspended.
-Consequently, in 2021, only 6 people were readmitted to Slovenia.
+Following the Court of Rome decision of 18 January 2021, in 2021, only 6 people were readmitted to Slovenia.

 However, starting from 31 July 2021, mixed patrols involving Italian and Slovenian police were resumed at the eastern Italian border for a total number of 10 monthly services, out of which 7 carried out in Slovenia (Koper and Nova Gorica) and 3 in Italy (Trieste and Gorizia).

-Later, the Government on several occasions outlined the imminent resumption of readmission procedures and, in January 2022, the Friuli Venezia Giulia Region announced that it had purchased, on request of the Prefecture of Trieste, 65 camera traps, to be allocated to the border police and to be placed on the Italian-Slovenian border to intercept arrivals and act as a “technological wall”.
+On several occasions, the Government outlined the imminent resumption of readmission procedures.
+In January 2022, the Friuli Venezia Giulia Region announced that it had purchased, on request of the Prefecture of Trieste, 65 camera traps, to be allocated to the border police and to be placed on the Italian-Slovenian border to intercept arrivals and act as a “technological wall”.

 On March 2022, the Governor of the region Friuli Venezia Giulia publicly expressed his solidarity and his intentions to welcome Ukrainian citizens who come to the region from the border, but affirmed the need to block “other” arrivals coming from the Balkan route.